mikenewbon/blender-studio/docs/architecture.md

 ##### Licenses
 For now, licenses are only added to static assets (image, video, file).

-##### Storage locations
-Storage location is a place to store all the film-related or training-related files.
-In production, there's exactly one storage location (GCS, S3 bucket, etc.) per project, i.e. per film or per training.

-There's a plan to move all the 'production' resources to one S3 bucket, because apparently it will make handling them much easier.

 ## Subscriptions
 This has to be documented yet.
 It is not actually used at this stage.